Abdullahkhan2809/AstroShatter/README.md

 <h1>🌌 AstroShatter</h1>

 <p><strong>AstroShatter</strong> is a fun, fast-paced <strong>arcade-style shooter game</strong> built with <strong>C++, Qt Widgets, and CMake</strong>.<br>
 Your mission: <em>destroy big asteroids before they pass by</em>.
-If even a single asteroid escapes, the game ends!
+If three asteroid escapes, the game ends!
 Survive as long as you can and set a new high score.</p>

 <h2>🎮 Gameplay</h2>
 <ul>